Operation Market Garden: Nijmegen

 Nijmegen after the battle.
 28 September 1944.

 Despite the capture of Nijmegen bridge and the clearing of the town on the previous evening, the five tanks of Guards Armoured Division which were across the river did not advance due to: darkness, one tank having been hit, meeting hidden German anti-tank guns, not knowing the full situation on the road ahead and having to secure the northern end of the bridge until infantry were fully in place.
-Unbeknown to the leading tank crews, three Tiger tanks and two companies of infantry were heading down the road south from Arnhem to Lent.
-The division resumed its advance about 18 hours later, at noon in daylight with reinforcements from Nijmegen.
+Unbeknownst to the leading tank crews, three Tiger tanks and two companies of infantry were heading down the road south from Arnhem to Lent.
+The Division resumed its advance about 18 hours later, at noon in daylight with reinforcements from Nijmegen.

-Horrocks claimed he needed to hold his force as his troops were still fighting in Nijmegen and supplies were slow coming up the single road from Belgium.
-The Coldstream Guards Group were repulsing an attack on the Groesbeek position, the Irish Guards Group had moved back south to Eindhoven to meet another attack, the Grenadiers had just captured the approaches to the bridge with assistance by the 82nd Airborne paratroops and had five tanks across to support securing the north end of the bridge, and the Welsh Guards were in reserve for the 82nd Airborne.
+Horrocks claimed he needed to hold his force, as his troops were still fighting in Nijmegen and supplies were slow to come up the single road from Belgium.
+The Coldstream Guards Group were repulsing an attack on the Groesbeek position, the Irish Guards Group had moved back south to Eindhoven to meet another attack, the Grenadiers had just captured the approaches to the bridge with assistance from the 82nd Airborne paratroops.
+They had five tanks deployed to support the securing of the north end of the bridge, and the Welsh Guards were in reserve for the 82nd Airborne.
 The Guards Armoured Division was scattered over 25 square miles of the south bank of the Waal.
 Horrocks stated, "Jim Gavin, the divisional commander, could have had no idea of the utter confusion that reigned in Nijmegen at the time, with sporadic battles going on all over the place, and particularly on our one road to the rear where chaos reigned".